 Having properly aged manure is very important.
 Many gardeners dump manure and/or compost with manure down-slope next to their garden and let it age in the rain for a year before mixing it into garden soil.
 This leaches out excess salts and evaporates ammonia in the manure.
 Turning the pile once a month also helps.
 Manure straight from the animal has too much nitrogen (too hot) and will burn or kill plants.

 In southwestern desert regions, raised garden beds are preferred.
 This provides better moisture control, allowing heavy monsoon rains to drain from the garden bed quickly.
-Large garden areas can be long rounded dirt rows, with a high center running the length of the 4-6' wide row.
+The traditional raised bed has sides made of lumber 1-2' high.
+Larger garden areas can be composed of long rounded dirt rows, with a high center running the length of the 4-6' wide row.
 Low channels on the sides, lower at one or both ends, allow water to drain.

 For existing garden beds, every year before planting, dig and overturn the soil one foot deep.
 This will allow you to spot and kill some of the insect grubs that may be overwintering in your garden bed.
 Then lay 2-3" of compost on top and mix it in to a depth of 8-12".
 The garden will now be ready for the next round of rotated crops.
 If you had a problem the previous growing season with mites, nematodes, fruitworms, diseases, or weeds, see Solarizing the Garden Bed, below.